AmberDante/flexlm-stat-json/README.md

 ## How to use

+copy External Script **flexlm_json.sh** to `/usr/lib/zabbix/externalscripts`.
+It's default folder for zabbix external scripts.
+It can be defined by zabbix config file.
-copy **flexlm-stat-json** to `/usr/lib/zabbix/externalscripts` or to the host where FlexLM runs
+copy **flexlm-stat-json** to `/usr/lib/zabbix/externalscripts` or to the host where FlexLM runs.
+If you copy **flexlm-stat-json** to the host where FlexLM runs you have to rewrite **flexlm_json.sh** for that changes.

-write a external script which take data to STDIN of **flexlm-stat-json**
+External script which take data to STDIN of **flexlm-stat-json** can look like thath examples

 Example 1: